 Awfully Chocolate, multiple locations including Ion Orchard and VivoCity; also available online

 9. The Dark Gallery

 Nothing dark about this chocolatier.
 Ok, maybe some chocolate.
 Whet your cravings with single-origin cacao beans from Bali, Dominican Republic, Tanzania and Sur del Lago.
 You probably know this already but each bean produces different nuances of flavour.
 The cacao is then jazzed up with miso sesame, rose berry, mocha almond and nut cracker topping for the ultimate flavour pairings.
 Tempted to craft your own chocolate?
 You can design your own signature bar right here.

 The Dark Gallery, multiple locations including Millenia Walk and Funan; also available online

 10. Wimbly Lu

 Wimbly Lu is no stranger to delish cafe grub and delightful desserts.
 Look closer and you’ll find handmade chocolate truffles!
 If you’re around the Jalan Riang location, don’t forget to get a box of up to 25 pieces.
 There’s orange, Baileys, champagne, and rum and raisin amongst the classics.

 Wimbly Lu, 15-2 Jalan Riang, Singapore 358987

 Talk about luxury!
 Serving up boxes of artisanal chocolate by the minute, Laurent Bernard’s chocolatier is a must-try.
-Expect intense flavours from Trinidad, Venezuela or the Dominican Republic beautifully made by the French craftsman.
+Expect intense flavours from Venezuela, Peru, or Vietnam beautifully made by the French craftsman.
 Whether you’ve got a soft spot for dark or milk chocolate, truffles, pralines or even cakes and pastry, Laurent Bernard is here to impress.

 Laurent Bernard Chocolatier, multiple locations including Robertson Quay; also available online